3% Commission Realtors: Can You Pay Less? (2024 Update)

 What is the lowest commission a realtor will take?

 The lowest commission full-service realtors accept is usually 1.5% of a home's final sale price.
-This discount is significant compared to the average real estate commission of 2.5–3% charged by a traditional agent.
+This discount is significant compared to the average real estate commission of 2.5–3% a traditional agent charges.
 The best way to pay less in realtor commissions is to work with a low-commission real estate brokerage.
 Top companies offer listing fees as low as 1.5% and match you with the best local agents.

 Can I get a 3% total real estate commission?

 For most sellers, paying a 3% total commission is impossible as it includes paying two agents.
-However, you can get close to this rate by listing your home with a low-commission realtor who charges a 1.5% listing fee and offering a 1.5-2% buyer's agent fee.
+However, you can get close to this rate by listing your home with a low commission agent who charges a 1.5% listing fee and offers a 1.5-2% buyer's agent fee.

 The best discount brokers have found ways to lower their listing fees with few (or no) customer service trade-offs, which makes them a great option for most people.
-But whether it makes sense to offer a below-average buyer's agent fee depends on commission rate trends in your market and buyer demand in your local area.
+However, whether offering a below-average buyer's agent fee makes sense depends on commission rate trends in your market and buyer demand in your local area.

 Related links